Mallaig railway station

 Mallaig railway station is a railway station serving the ferry port of Mallaig, Lochaber, in the Highland region of Scotland.
 This station is a terminus on the West Highland Line, 41 mi by rail from Fort William and 164 mi from Glasgow Queen Street.
 The station building is Category C listed.
 ScotRail, who manage the station, operate most of the services.

 History

 Mallaig station opened on 1 April 1901.

-The station was laid out as an island platform with tracks on either side.
-There were sidings on both sides, and a turntable to the south of the station, on the west side of the line, right beside the sea.

-Until 1968 two tracks continued down onto the pier, which was built and originally owned by the West Highland Railway Company.
-The tracks were removed when the harbour passed from British Rail ownership to that of the Mallaig Harbour Authority.
+The original proposal was to build the railway to Roshven, but the planned terminus was changed to Mallaig following opposition from local landowners.